mamrhein/f256.rs/README.md

-This crate provides an implementation of octuple-precision binary floating-point arithmetics.
+This is a comprehensive Rust implementation of a 256-bit floating-point type (`f256`) with extensive functionality for arithmetic and various mathematical operations.

 ### From Wikipedia: